 There are plenty of unhealthy vegan and vegetarian foods and there are probably just as many convenience foods available but it’s about making the right choices.

 An easy way of transitioning to vegetarian is to replace three meals a week with vegetable-only meals.
 Many people believe this just means making a regular meal and omitting the meat.
-This is not the case and annoys me, as that meat needs to be replaced with something such as extra vegetables, a tofu protein, textured vegetable protein or even a piece of fish if you are still eating as a pescatarian (vegetarian that eats fish).
+This is not the case and annoys me, as that mean needs to be replaced with something such as extra vegetables, a tofu protein, textured vegetable protein or even a piece of fish if you are still eating as a pescatarian (vegetarian that eats fish).

 There are many simple vegetarian recipes available and it could be as easy as making a pasta with a veggie-packed sauce.
 If you’re planning on going vegan then there are extra things to consider such as pastas can contain eggs so again checking the ingredients are important.